Palace recovers to beat Newcastle 2-1 in Premier League

 Palace’s star forward, Wilfried Zaha, left the field in the second half with a suspected hamstring injury.

-The loss leaves Newcastle eight points from safety.
+The loss leaves Newcastle in 16th place, eight points above the drop zone.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports